Underfloor heating with carpet

 Step 6: Enjoy!

-Now, this is the best bit.
-Turn on the heating, feel that lovely warmth coming through, and give yourself a pat on the back.
-You've just installed a carpet over underfloor heating, and it looks smashing.
+And now for the best part—turn on the heating, feel that lovely warmth coming through, and take a moment to appreciate your work.
+You've just installed a carpet over underfloor heating, and it looks great!

-So there you go, not so hard, was it?
-A bit of patience, a bit of know-how, and you've got yourself a floor to be proud of.
-And remember, if in doubt, there's no shame in calling in a pro.
-Sometimes it's worth getting a dab hand in to make sure it's all above board.
-But give it a go – you might just surprise yourself.
-Cheers!
+It wasn't too tricky, was it?
+With a bit of patience and the right approach, you've got a floor to be proud of.
+And remember, if you're ever unsure, there's no harm in calling in a professional.
+Sometimes it's worth getting an expert to ensure everything’s done properly.
+But go ahead and give it a go— you might surprise yourself!

 What is the maximum temperature for underfloor heating?